-Generally unwilling to talk about the character with which he is most synonymous, Lee prefers to remember his non-horror performances, such as Francisco Scaramanga in The Man with the Golden Gun (1974), Saruman in The Lord of the Rings film trilogy (2001 – 2003) and The Hobbit trilogy (2012 – 2014), and as Count Dooku in the final two films of the Star Wars prequel trilogy (2002 – 2005).
+Generally unwilling to talk about the character with which he was most synonymous, Lee preferred to remember his non-horror performances, such as Francisco Scaramanga in The Man with the Golden Gun (1974), Saruman in The Lord of the Rings film trilogy (2001 – 2003) and The Hobbit trilogy (2012 – 2014), and as Count Dooku in the final two films of the Star Wars prequel trilogy (2002 – 2005).

 Scarface: Christopher Lee shot to overnight fame after his portrayal of the Creature in The Curse of Frankenstein (Hammer 1957)

 The actor received a knighthood in 2009 for services to drama and charity, as well as both the BAFTA Fellowship in 2011, and the BFI Fellowship in 2013.
 When asked about his favourite roles, he cited that of Pakistan’s founder Muhammad Ali Jinnah in the biopic Jinnah (1998), with The Wicker Man (1973) topping his list as what he considered his best film.